techengineer3d/portfolio/_clients/square-enix.md

 ### Overview

-At Square Enix, I have worked on developing Maya tools for an in-house facial animation technology, as well as game engine editor tools for Luminous Engine and Unreal Engine 5.
+At Square Enix, I have worked on developing in-house Maya tools as well as game engine editor tools for Luminous Engine and Unreal Engine 5.

-The game engine editor tools were initially being built for Luminous Engine, but we ended up switching to Unreal Engine 5 later.

 ### Tool Development

 #### Maya Facial Animation Exporter (In-House Tech)

-I added several new features to the existing Facial Animation Exporter for Maya, such as the selective export of:
+I added several new features to an existing Facial Animation Exporter tool for Maya, such as the selective export of:
 - facial motions
 - motion catalogs
 - motion libraries
 - character rig data.

-I updated the tool source code in order to support Python 3 and newer versions of Maya.
+I also upgraded the Python 2 tool source code to Python 3 in order to support newer versions of Maya.

-For tool documentation, I recommended using [Material for MK Docs](https://squidfunk.github.io/mkdocs-material/) and wrote the tool's user guide in both English and Japanese.
+For tool documentation, I used [Material for MK Docs](https://squidfunk.github.io/mkdocs-material/) and wrote the tool's user guide in both English and Japanese.

 Later, I created a Maya tool for mixing facial motions from different motion catalogs and libraries in order to create custom ones.

 ##### &nbsp;

-#### Facial Animation Tools For Luminous
+#### Facial Animation Debug Tools For Luminous

-As a part of a project involving a realtime talking AI 3D avatar,
+As a part of a facial animation project,

-I created debugging tools for testing facial rig controls on a character model.
+I created debugging tools for testing character facial rig controls.

-I created a panel that displayed a list of the rig controls, which could be filtered in real time by control name, or by the control type.
+I created a panel that displayed a list of the rig controls, which could be text filtered in real time by control name, or by the control type.

-Each rig control listed either had a single channle (.x) or a triple channel (.x .y .z) slider UI control for testing it.
+The tool featured slider UI for both single and triple channel (.x .y .z) rig controls, allowing the user to test any control movement.

-I also created a tool for testing the playback of facial motions from the exported facial motion libraries.
+I also created a tool for testing the playback of the facial motions in-editor.

 &nbsp;

 #### Facial Animation Tools For Unreal Engine 5

-Later in development of the AI avatar project, we decided to switch from Luminous Engine to Unreal Engine.
+Later, it was decided to port the tools from Luminous Engine to Unreal Engine 5.

-I ended up porting all of the above mentioned Facial Animation tools from Luminous to Unreal 5.
+So, I ended up porting all of the above mentioned Facial Animation tools to Unreal.

-I also added support for saving and restoring the current user session and all current tool settings, so that the user could pickup where they left off next session.
+I also added support for saving and restoring the current user session and settings, so that the user could continue working where they last left off.

 &nbsp;